Department of Economics

 Learn more about our alumni network

-Successful applicants to the SIT Fund will participate in an investment bootcamp run by two Essex alumni - James Sesay and Roy Emeka.
+Successful applicants to the EE Fund will participate in an investment bootcamp run by two Essex alumni - James Sesay and Roy Emeka.
 James and Roy work in investment banking and are also part of our Employability Advisory Board.

 This article has further information on the Fund.